 - the shape, size, number and/or pattern of the injury(ies), including indicators that the injury(ies) may have been sustained by the application of force from an identifiable object (i.e., belt, hand, blunt object);

-- the location of the injury on the alleged victim;
+- the location of the injury on the Person with a Disability;

 - prior injuries of a similar nature;

-- the level of dependence of the alleged victim, including but not limited to: his or her supervision requirements; ability to ambulate; the requirements of his or her care; and the extent to which the individual is able to participate in activities of daily living;
+- the level of dependence of the Person with a Disability, including but not limited to: his or her supervision requirements; ability to ambulate; the requirements of his or her care; and the extent to which the individual is able to participate in activities of daily living;

-- the effect the injury had on the alleged victim's ability to function physically;
+- the effect the injury had on the Person with a Disability's ability to function physically;

-- the nature and history, if any, of prior self-injurious behavior by the alleged victim; and
+- the nature and history, if any, of prior self-injurious behavior by the Person with a Disability; and

 - the nature and extent of any medical treatment needed to address the injury.

 Sexual Abuse.
-Occurs when a Caretaker forces, tricks, threatens, coerces, exploits or otherwise engages a Person with a Disability or permits another person to force, trick, threaten, coerce, exploit or otherwise engage a Person with a Disability in an un-assented to sexual activity.
-Sexual activities may include but are not limited to unwanted or inappropriate touching, kissing, touching of the clothed or unclothed inner thigh, breast, groin, buttock, anus, pubes or genitalia; or any un-assented to sex act including but not limited to: sexual intercourse; sexually explicit photographing, including the use, publication or dissemination of nude or sexually explicit photographs or recordings to exploit, manipulate, threaten or coerce; or exposure to sexually explicit material, activity or language.
+Occurs when a Caretaker forces, tricks, threatens, coerces, exploits or otherwise engages a Person with a Disability or permits another person to force, trick, threaten, coerce, exploit or otherwise engage a Person with a Disability in nonconsensual sexual activity.
+Sexual activities may include but are not limited to unwanted or inappropriate touching, kissing, touching of the clothed or unclothed inner thigh, breast, groin, buttock, anus, pubes or genitalia; or any nonconsensual sex act including but not limited to: sexual intercourse; sexually explicit photographing, including the use, publication or dissemination of nude or sexually explicit photographs or recordings to exploit, manipulate, threaten or coerce; or exposure to sexually explicit material, activity or language.
 Sexual Abuse also includes, but is not limited to, instances in which:

-(a) the Person with a Disability lacks the capacity to assent to the sexual activity with the Caretaker or other person, even if the Person with a Disability has purportedly assented; or
+(a) the Person with a Disability lacks the capacity to consent to the sexual activity with the Caretaker or other person, even if the Person with a Disability has purportedly consented; or

 (b) due to the nature of his or her disability, fear of retribution or hardship, or the inequality of position and power, the Person with a Disability was inappropriately engaged in the sexual activity with the Caretaker or other person.